James Wallace (businessman): Arts patronage

 Wallace began collecting art in the 1960s, with a focus on young and emerging New Zealand artists.
 His first acquisition was a Toss Woollaston watercolour in 1964.
 In 1992, he established the James Wallace Arts Trust, to which he transferred ownership of his collection, which by 2020 held over 9,000 pieces.
 In 2010, the collection moved from Wallace's home to the Pah Homestead in the Auckland suburb of Hillsborough, which is leased from Auckland City As noted above, most of the art in the James Wallace Arts Trust was resettled in early 2023 on an entirely independent trust, the Arts House Trust, and lease of the Pah Homestead assigned to the Arts House Trust.
 The James Wallace Arts Trust continues to exist, but no longer has a public profile.

 In 1992, Wallace founded the Wallace Art Awards, the richest awards, mostly as overseas residencies, for New Zealand artists.
 The final awards occurred in 2020.
-While operational, the James Wallace Arts Trust injected about $1 million dollars into the arts in New Zealand annually, through new acquisitions and another approximately $200,000 for the Wallace Art Awards.
+While operational, the James Wallace Arts Trust injected about $1 million into the arts in New Zealand annually, through new acquisitions and another approximately $200,000 for the Wallace Art Awards.
 Wallace has been involved with the trust that aims to restore earthquake-damaged McLean's Mansion in Christchurch since 2016.
 In 2022, it was reported that he had taken the chairmanship of the trust and financed the restoration of the building, which is expected to open to the public in 2024.